cpsamtec/virtuin-starter/README.md

 hub.
 Instead of specifying builds in the docker compose, you will specify the image.
  A development build
 will display extra features in the GUI.
-To create a release build
+To create a release version

 1. change build key value in collection.yml to *release*
 2. build all of your docker src directories and create images